Skip to ma into content

 Caustic soda concentration

-Marketable Caustic Soda (NaOH) It usually has a concentration between 45 wt% and 50 wt%.
-Since the NaOH taken from the electrolysis cells only has a concentration range between 12 wt% and 33 wt%, it is concentrated in multi-effect evaporators.
+Marketable Caustic soda (NaOH) usually has a concentration between 45 wt% and 50 wt%.
+Since the NaOH taken from the electrolysis cells only has a concentration range between 12 wt% and 33 wt%, it is concentrated in multiple-effect evaporators.

-Is next to NaOH also NaCl present in the solution (diaphragm process), the excess salt crystallizes out in the evaporator when the lye is evaporated.
+Is besides NaOH also NaCl contained in the solution (diaphragm process), the excess salt crystallizes out in the evaporator during evaporation.
 This achieves a NaOH concentration between 45 wt% and 50 wt%.

-The LiquiSonic® Measuring technology continuously determines the concentration of the lye after the evaporator at any time.
+The LiquiSonic® measurement technology continuously determines the concentration of the lye after the evaporator at any time.
 A subsequent dilution of the caustic soda to a customer-specific product concentration can also be monitored.

 Your advantage:

 The drying of chlorine gas is an essential step in the production of chlorine.
 This process involves removing moisture from the chlorine gas to make it suitable for industrial applications.
-The drying is done through physical methods such as cooling and condensing the gas or using drying agents like concentrated sulfuric acid or molecular sieves.
+Drying is carried out by physical methods such as cooling and condensing the gas or by using desiccants like concentrated sulfuric acid or molecular sieves.
 These techniques ensure that the chlorine is in a pure and dry form.
-Although chlorine gas drying is a technicallydemanding process, it plays a crucial role in many industries because dried chlorine gas is used for a variety of applications, from water treatment to the production of plastics and pharmaceuticals.
+Although chlorine gas drying is a technicallydemanding process, it plays a crucial role in many industries, as dried chlorine gas is used for a variety of applications, from water treatment to the production of plastics and pharmaceuticals.

 The effectiveness of this drying process significantly influences the productivity and quality of the gas.
 Therefore, reliable measurement of the H2SO4 -concentration is important.
 The LiquiSonic measurement system® enables continuous and safe monitoring of the H2SO4 -concentration compared to conductivity and density measurement.